ARM-software/vscode-cmsis-csolution/README.md

 ![The 'Software Components' view showing all the components that are available for use](./docs/images/software-components-view.png)

-With the **Target** drop-down list, you can select components for the different target types (build targets) you have in your solution.
+With the **Target** drop-down list, you can select components for the different target types you have in your solution or for all the target types at once.

 The CMSIS-Pack specification states that each software component should have the following attributes